 A line chart is a type of graph that displays data as a series of points connected by straight line segments.
-This is a basic chart type that is commonly used in many different fields.
+This is a primary chart type that is commonly used in many different fields.

 A bar chart is a type of graph that represents categorical data with rectangular bars.
 The heights/widths of the bars are proportional to the values they represent.

-A pie chart is a circular graphic, divided into “slices” that each represent categorical data as a proportion of the whole.
+A pie chart is a circular graphic, divided into “slices” that each represents categorical data as a proportion of the whole.
 A doughnut chart is the same, except it has a hole in the middle.